Every year The Poetry Marathon is a little different. This year we are figuring out how it will be different.

-The Marathon will run from 9 am ET on August 13th till 9 am ET on August 14th.
-The half marathon will run from 9 am ET till 9 pm on August 13th.
+The marathon will take place on August 5th.
+It will start at 9 AM ET and it will conclude at 9 AM ET on the 6th for full marathoners.
+The half marathon will run from 9 AM to 9 PM on August 5th.
 Each poet must write and publish on the blog one poem per hour.

 We will have one central Facebook group where poets can meet and encourage each other, before, after, and during the event.

 All of the poems will still have to be posted on the central website (although you can remove them as soon as the marathon is over).

 Everyone has to register before the marathon in order to participate in the marathon.

 Everyone who completes the half or whole marathon will receive a digital certificate to mark their participation.

 This is still largely a two person operation.
 Jacob Jans handles most of the technical aspects of the Marathon and Caitlin Jans handles almost everything else.
 Keep this in mind when we make mistakes or cannot manage to do everything that we want to do.
 This is not a large non-profit, this is two poets (with a baby, a dog, and jobs) who try their best.

 There will still be a prompt published every hour.

 We will again have volunteer commenters after the marathon.
 This was one of the really great improvements last year.
 I am very grateful for everyone who volunteered.